himmAllRight/himmAllRight-source/content/post/create-gitlab-runner.md

 ## Test Run

 To test out the runner, start a new build in a project!
-(Note, if there are several runners setup 1) why are you reading this, 2) it might be a good idea to pause the others to ensure the new one will run with the test).
+(Note, if there are several runners already setup, 1. why are you reading this, and 2. it might be a good idea to pause the others to ensure the new one will run with the test).

-I won't go into writing a `gitlab-ci.yml` now, but for my test I made an empty demo repo with the following pipeline:
+I won't detail how to write a `gitlab-ci.yml` now, but for my test I made an empty demo repo with the following pipeline:

 ```